-The Permian Basin has been experiencing a lack of sufficient pipeline transportation that is connected to markets which are purchasing the natural gas produced.
-This has resulted in negative natural gas prices at times, whereby the seller is actually paying the purchaser to take the gas.
+The Permian Basin has been experiencing a shortage of pipeline transportation in order to sell natural gas produced in the Basin, resulting in negative natural gas prices, whereby the seller is actually paying the purchaser to take the gas.
+We have experienced negative gas prices since approximately March of 2023 and such conditions are continuing.
 If these depressed or inverted natural gas prices continue in the region, our natural gas revenues will continue to be negatively impacted.